Real World Evidence Conference

 Dr. Kansal leads development of economic analyses, disease simulations, and clinical trial simulations in a wide variety of disease areas, including neurologic, cardiovascular and autoimmune diseases.
 He led development of the Alzheimer’s Disease ACE simulator, a validated disease simulator for cost-effectiveness, budget impact, and clinical trial simulation.
 With expertise in a range of modeling techniques, including state-transition (e.g., Markov), discrete event simulation (DES), and dynamic transmission modeling, his recent work has been published in Alzheimer’s and Dementia (TRCI), Heart, and Pharmacoeconomics and has been presented at major economic and clinical conferences.

 David Thompson, PhD

-- Senior Vice President, Real World and Late Phase Research
+- Senior Vice President, Real World & Late Phase Research

 - Syneos Health, United States

 David Thompson, PhD is a health economist with 25+ years of experience in HEOR consulting and real-world research design.
 He currently holds the position of Senior Vice President for Real-World & Late Phase Research at Syneos Health, where he provides RWE design solutions to study sponsors.
 Dr. Thompson also serves as Editor-in-Chief for ISPOR's publication, Value & Outcomes Spotlight, and is a steering committee member for the Clinical Trials Transformation Inititative (CTTI), an organization jointly founded by FDA and Duke University.
 He also serves on the advisory committee of the Duke-Margolis RWE Collaborative